semgrep/mcp/README.md

 ### Hosted Server

 > [!WARNING]
-> This is an experimental server that may break unexpectedly.
-It will rapidly gain new functionality. 🚀
+> [mcp.semgrep.ai](https://mcp.semgrep.ai) is an experimental server that may break unexpectedly.
+It will rapidly gain new functionality.🚀

 #### Cursor